-Ford Fiesta RS WRC – only World Rally Car built by private team
+Ford Fiesta RS WRC – Only World Rally Car Built by a Private Team

 The Ford Fiesta RS WRC is a rally car, developed according to World Rally Car specifications and it debuted in the World Rally Championship in 2011.
 The car was a factory entry of Ford Europe for two seasons.
 After that Malcolm Wilson’s M-Sport took over all Ford’s operations in the WRC and continued to build and run Fiestas.
 In six seasons from 2011 to 2016, two evolutions of Ford Fiesta RS WRC scored six WRC wins and 51 podiums.

 M-Sport World Rally Team was running Fiesta RS WRC until 2016.
 The completely new car was prepared for the 2017 WRC season, according to new regulations, featuring the 380-hp engine.
 The Fiesta WRC ’17 scored a victory in its first race, the 2017 Rallye Monte Carlo.

 Fiesta RS WRC succeeded extra successful Focus RS WRC